jdswinbank/Comet/docs/installation.rst

   $ trial comet

 No failures or errors are expected in the test suite.
 If you see a problem, please contact the author for help.
+Note that some tests may be skipped if you chose not to install PyGPGME.